-FY17 SLQ - Zip Codes Comprising Top 80% of Facility Encounters state population density of 285.62 persons and national population density of 89.61 persons per square mile (Figure 2).
+FY17 SLRA - Zip Codes Comprising Top 80% of Facility Encounters state population density of 285.62 persons and national population density of 89.61 persons per square mile (Figure 2).

-A total of 197,514 people live in the 373.18 square mile report area defined for this assessment as per five-year estimates from the U.S. Census Bureau's American Community Survey1.
-The population density for this area, estimated at 529.28 persons per square mile, falls between the percentages are less polarized than what is seen in the state and the country.
-The United States is 19.11% rural and 80.89% urban, and the state is 21.34% rural and 78.66% urban2.
+A total of 382,008 people live in the 541.12 square mile report area defined for this assessment as per five-year estimates from the U.S. Census Bureau's American Community Survey1.
+The population density for this area, estimated at 705.96 persons per square mile, falls between the

-Population Density SLQ
+Population Density SL Anderson

 Analyzing the environment of the service area can indicate livability.
 The urban/rural population indicator reports the percentage of population living in urban and rural areas.
-According to the U.S. Census Bureau Decennial Census, 73.59% of the St. Luke's Quakertown service area patients reside in urban areas, and the remaining 26.41% in rural locations (2010).
-These
+According to the U.S. Census Bureau Decennial Census, 84.79% of the St. Luke's Anderson service area patients reside in urban areas, and the remaining 15.21% in rural locations (2010).
+These percentages are slightly more polarized than what is seen in the state and the country.
+The United States is 19.11% rural and 80.89% urban, and the state is 21.34% rural and 78.66% urban2.